openxc/vi-firmware/docs/config/reference.rst

 again, but only in the event of a change in value (you can use the ``lastValue`` field on the CanSignal object to determine if this is true).
-It's also good practice to inspect the value of ``send`` when your custom handler is called - the normal translation workflow may have decided the data shouldn't be sent (e.g. the value hasn't changed and ``sendSame == false``).
-Handlers are called every time a signal is received, even if ``send == false``, so that you have the flexibility to implement custom processing that depends on receiving every data point.
+It's also good practice to inspect the value of ``send`` when your custom decoder is called - the normal translation workflow may have decided the data shouldn't be sent (e.g. the value hasn't changed and ``sendSame == false``).
+Decoders are called every time a signal is received, even if ``send == false``, so that you have the flexibility to implement custom processing that depends on receiving every data point.